-You may obtain a 90-day mail order refill from your local CVS Caremark pharmacy for the same price as mail order.
-If switching from a 30-day prescription to a 90-day prescription, your physician will need to be contacted for the prescription to change.
+You may obtain a 90-day mail order refill from your local CVS Caremark pharmacy for the same price as mail order, if you are not covered by Medicare Part D. If switching from a 30-day prescription to a 90-day prescription, your physician will need to be contacted for the prescription to change.
 You can either contact your physician directly or call FastStart®.